richafnu/Viva/Viva/insights/advanced/reference/supported-languages.md

 ## Guidelines for data in languages other than English

-If you're able to use the advanced insights app with _data_ in other languages, keep the following in mind:
+If you're able to use the advanced insights app with _data_ in other languages, keep the following best practices in mind:

 * Column headers for the organizational data when you [prepare the organizational data](../admin/prepare-org-data.md) must be in English.
 * When an analyst selects metrics while building a [query](../analyst/person-query-overview.md), the metric names they choose can be in the language of their choice.